 ‘To John Donne’ by Michael Symmons Roberts is a forty-five line poem that is separated into sets of three lines, or tercets.
 The lines do not follow one specific pattern of rhyme.
 Instead, there are moments of full and half, or slant rhyme scattered throughout the text that help to create individual moments of unity.
 For instance, lines eight, twelve, and sixteen all rhyme with the “-ope” sound.
 Half rhymes occur more often, and connect words such as “wire” and “TRESSPASSERS,” or “us” and “lips.”
 Roberts also chose not to give this piece one established pattern of rhythm.

-Towards the end of the poem the speaker’s tone takes a turn from the disillusioned to the hopeful.
+Towards the end of the poem, the speaker’s tone takes a turn from the disillusioned to the hopeful.
 He recognizes the inherent connection that humanity has within its species, but also to every other life on the planet.
 This is the human information that really matters in the end.
-You can read the full poem here.

 Summary of To John Donne